Who needs to know the intentions of the Chinese Communist Party?

 These days the answer seems to be just about anyone.
 We are all affected by China’s rise and rise, alarmed at aggressive rhetoric, wondering if our future is secure.

-For a nuanced reading between the propaganda lines, check out the CCP Decoder, and then make your own decisions as to how best to react to the promises and threats coming from China.
-CCP Decoder gives you tools you can use to assess whether China’s intentions are benign, scary, radical, conservative, capitalist, communist, triumphalist, defensive, competitive or anti-competitive.
+For a nuanced reading between the propaganda lines, check out Decoding CCP, and then make your own decisions as to how best to react to the promises and threats coming from China.
+Decoding CCP gives you tools you can use to assess whether China’s intentions are benign, scary, radical, conservative, capitalist, communist, triumphalist, defensive, competitive, or anti-competitive.
 As they say in China, clarify your thinking.

-Those official versions, from Chinese to English, and Chinese to Tibetan, are a starting point, and each CCP Decoder phrase starts with the authorised version.
-Then it gets unpacked, not as counter-propaganda, but as an insightful dive into implicit meanings, unconscious biases, hidden assumptions and cultural resonances.
+Those official versions, from Chinese to English, and Chinese to Tibetan, are a starting point, and each Decoding CCP phrase starts with the authorised version.
+Then it gets unpacked, not as counter-propaganda, but as an insightful dive into implicit meanings, unconscious biases, hidden assumptions, and cultural resonances.

-Who will find the CCP Decoder useful?
-Investment advisers, wealth managers, global commodity suppliers, policy analysts, think tankers, opinion leaders, climate campaigners, environmentalists, human rights defenders, development project designers, wildlife biodiversity campaigners, democratic politicians will all find CCP Decoder a handy tool, and at times an opening to another world of salvationist thinking, with Chinese characteristics.
+Who will find the Decoding CCP useful?
+Investment advisers, wealth managers, global commodity suppliers, policy analysts, think-tankers, opinion leaders, climate campaigners, environmentalists, human rights defenders, development project designers, wildlife biodiversity campaigners, democratic politicians will all find Decoding CCP a handy tool, and at times an opening to another world of salvationist thinking, with Chinese characteristics.

-China’s leaders say they have a rational master plan for the future of humanity, a strategic plan that is scientific, logical, coherent, consistent and capable of predictively controlling risks.
-A plunge into the CCP Decoder reveals the questionable categories, contradictions, unreflective habits of mind, Sinocentric racist assumptions, pseudo-scientific metaphors and cognitive dissonances inherent in the propaganda package.
+China’s leaders say they have a rational master plan for the future of humanity, a strategic plan that is scientific, logical, coherent, consistent, and capable of predictively controlling risks.
+A plunge into the Decoding CCP reveals the questionable categories, contradictions, unreflective habits of mind, Sinocentric racist assumptions, pseudo-scientific metaphors, and cognitive dissonances inherent in the propaganda package.

 As China’s wealth and global reach expand, new propaganda phrases are issued, faster than ever.
 How to keep up?
-China seeks what it calls discourse power, which frames all debate about right and wrong, even creates a boundary around what is imaginable.
-CCP Decoder plans to update as new propaganda jargon is issued, on the website and, in 2022, as an app.
+China seeks what it calls discourse power, which frames all debate about right and wrong, even creating a boundary around what is imaginable.
+Decoding CCP plans to update as new propaganda jargon is issued, on the website and, in 2022, as an app.